tomcatling/e-c-notebooks/README.md

 We will use this later to connect to our instances.

-Next, go into the IAM Console and create a fresh access key for your new IAM user.
+Finally, go into the IAM Console and create a fresh access key for your new IAM user.

 **Treat this key as a sensitive password**.
 You have delegated root powers of your AWS account to this IAM user.
 Misuse of the key could cost you a lot of money.

-Configure your local `awscli` to use this access key ID and secret key :
+Configure your local `awscli` to use this access key ID and secret key:

 ```bash
 aws configure --profile DataScienceStack